-These sources often “catch” news relevant to the industry before the industry does, and offer valuable background, context, & originating links.
+These sources often “catch” news relevant to the industry (sometimes before the industry does), and offer valuable background, context and originating links.

 And when dealing with clients – these sources may well be the only sources they know!
 So more mainstream sources can be most helpful in speaking their language.

-There are also hidden “gems” in the way of both print & online professional journals & magazines.
+There are also hidden “gems” in the way of both print & online professional journals and magazines.

-Exemplary online sources include Target Marketing Magazine, eMarketer, Open View Partners, Entrepreneur, Website Magazine, & Marketing Sherpa.
+Exemplary online sources include Target Marketing Magazine, eMarketer, Open View Partners, Entrepreneur and Marketing Sherpa.
 (By no means is this meant to be an exhaustive listing!)

 More “hard data” resources include Pew Internet, comScore, and Experian – again, just to name a few.

-Content curation, done well, can not only help establish your brand, but it can also infuse it with credibility = golden!
+Content curation, done well, can not only help establish your brand, but it can also infuse it with credibility.

-There are scads of resources for curation: news, social media, blogs, forums, pre-curated dailies & weeklies, professional journals & online magazines.
+There are scads of resources for curation: news, social media, blogs, forums, pre-curated dailies and weeklies, professional journals and online magazines.